 The great east window at St Anne’s is a huge depiction of the Crucifixion which is over 150 years old and badly in need of repair.
-The cost of repairs has been estimated at £100,000.
-You can help us to reach this goal by sponsoring an area of the picture.
+Our sponsor a pane appeal is making great progress and you can still contribute to the conservation of the window by sponsoring an area of the picture.